 The latter option between the two is as specific as muting sounds get within the Google Chrome web browser, but it should also be all you need.
 Between the three options—using the Sound icon to mute everything on the computer, muting an entire tab, and muting websites—there isn’t any need to worry about what sounds you may get from websites that are out of your control.
 What’s more is that you can also navigate to each of these options easily as well.

 For what it’s worth, newer versions of Windows 10 have made adjusting your sounds simpler, too.
-Now with a right-click on the Sound icon from the system tray, you can get access to the sound options in the Settings application, get access to the volume mixer and sound mixer, as well as troubleshoot sound problems.
+Now by right-clicking on the Sound icon from the notification area, you can get access to the sound options in the Settings application, get access to the volume mixer and sound mixer, as well as troubleshoot sound problems.

 How to Mute Audio for Tab in Google Chrome

-To get started, open the Google Chrome browser and then type the following into the address bar at the top of the window: chrome://flags/#enable-tab-audio-muting
+1. To get started, open the Google Chrome browser and then type the following into the address bar at the top of the window:

-You’ll then see the Chrome flags page open with the option for muting the audio for tabs at the top of the page.
-As you can see, it’s now set to “Disabled” which means there is no tab muting.
+2. You’ll then see the Chrome flags page open with the option for muting the audio for tabs at the top of the page.
+As you can see, it’s now set to Disabled which means there is no tab muting.

-Change the drop-down menu from its default option to the “Enabled” option.
+3. Change the drop-down menu from its default option to the Enabled option.